SPF Record Syntax: Structure and Components

 - Remove any ‘ip4’ and ‘ip6’ SPF Mechanisms not in use and see whether any address ranges can be merged.

-The SPF record is a crucial part of your domain’s DNS record as it tells receiving mail servers how to authenticate emails coming from your domain.
-Technology-reliant business owners must pair SPF with DKIM and DMARC to increase protection against spoofing and phishing attacks using their name.
+The SPF record is a crucial part of your domain’s DNS record as it tells receiving mail servers how to authenticate emails from your domain.
+Technology-reliant business owners must pair SPF with DKIM and DMARC to increase protection against spoofing and phishing attacks using their names.

-EasyDMARC’s free EasySPF tool takes your email sending sources management to a higher level.
-You can also reach out if you’re having any other difficulties implementing SPF.
+EasyDMARC’s EasySPF tool takes your email-sending sources management to a higher level.
+You can also reach out if you have any other difficulties implementing SPF.
 We’re here to help.